color-theory/cppFundamentals/01-Principals/notes.md

-# Chapter 1
-## Principals of Programming and Software Engineering
+# 1. Principals of Programming and Software Engineering

 ## 1.1 Software Engineering and Object-Oriented Design